 Ask a friend or family member to be your “check-in buddy”.
 Schedule time with this person to chat once a day or maybe even once per week to catch up and hash out life’s newest events.
 The goal is to keep it consistent so you are feeling connected and heard on a regular basis.

 This is a great time for you to unload some stress and talk through the burdens lingering in your mind.
-More than likely the person on the other end is feeling similar stresses.
-It is important to remember that you are never alone – it may feel like it at times, but as soon as you open up, you will find that others are in a similar boat as you.
+More than likely the person on the other end is feeling stressed as well.
+It is important to remember that you are never alone.
+It may feel like it at times, but as soon as you open up, you will find that others are in a similar boat as you.

 Avoid Watching the News Excessively

 The news can be a great way to gather information but tread these waters cautiously.
-Although it is important to stay up-to-date and current, don’t consume yourself with constant news updates.
+Although it is important to stay up-to-date and current, don’t over-consume.
 During the COVID-19 pandemic, we are especially drawn to the latest information about this topic, but it is important to not obsess.

-You are already working on the frontlines with patients, the last thing you need is to perpetuate the stress at home.
+You are already working on the frontlines with patients.
+The last thing you need is to face that stressor at home.
 If you tend to watch the news in the morning or at night, you may want to rethink how long you submerge yourself in it.
 Instead try to pick up a new routine -read a book, watch a show or pick up a new hobby!
 Again, stay informed but try not to make the news a focal point in your life.
 Bring joy, positivity, and happiness to your day!

 Find time for YOU!

-It can be difficult to get off of the hamster wheel of work and home – but making time for you is essential in order to regroup after a long shift.
+It can be difficult to get off of the work hamster wheel when you get home.
+Remember, making time for you is essential in order to regroup after a long shift.
 Try to reignite your true passions and interests.
 There is no better time than the present to start making time for you!
-Maybe it is 10 minutes of meditation, exercise, reading a book or watching a funny movie.
+Maybe it is 10 minutes of meditation, exercise, reading a book, or watching a funny movie.
 Whatever brings you joy – immerse yourself in it!
 Even if it’s only for a short time each day, make the time for you.
 Don’t let yourself become an afterthought.
 You are far too great of a caregiver to neglect your own care.

 Seek Professional Guidance

-You know yourself best and should never feel ashamed to seek medical attention for feelings of anxiety and/or depression.
+You know yourself best.
+You should never feel ashamed to seek medical attention for feelings of anxiety and/or depression.
 We wouldn’t neglect our car with its “check engine” light on, would we?!
 Never dismiss your “check engine” light.
 You need care and attention.

-Just because you are a healthcare professional doesn’t mean you are exempt from medical attention – even if it is difficult for you to accept it.
-Be sure to reach out to your physician about your current state, so you can get an appointment and develop an action plan.
+Just because you are a healthcare professional doesn’t mean you are exempt from medical attention.
+Even if it is difficult for you to accept it, accept it.
+If you are having feelings of anxiety and depression, reach out to your physician.
+They can help you develop an action plan.
 You don’t need to suffer in silence, you are not alone and your happiness is too important to brush off.
 There are better days coming.

-During the COVID-19 pandemic, and always, be sure to keep tabs on your mental health.
+The COVID-19 pandemic has proven to be physically and emotionally taxing on healthcare providers.
+There is no question that you have witnessed the unimaginable.
+It’s okay to say that you need help navigating those feelings and experiences.
 Your mental well-being is just as important as your physical one.
 They both work in unison and need care.
 If your mental health is off your physical body will feel it too.
 We hope that if you are feeling the burden of anxiety and depression that you will seek support.

 You are never alone.